top of page

 Writing

-Reading - For our Reading, our first class-reading book will be ‘The Stolen Spear’ by Saviour Pirotta.
+- For our Reading, our class book will be ‘The Boy who biked the world’ by Alastair Humphreys.
 Children will explore word meanings and vocabulary as well as developing their reading fluency.

 Reading books should be in school every day